Understanding Your Property

 Observations made during periods of heavy precipitation, strong winds, freeze-thaw, heavy wave action, or other local slope movements are extremely important and empower you to help provide solutions to your situation.
-The Ecology publication - Vegetation Management: A Guide for Puget Sound Bluff Property Owners will also be helpful to you in performing your site evaluation - particularly as it relates to existing vegetation.
+Ecology publication 93-31, Vegetation Management: A Guide for Puget Sound Bluff Property Owners, will also be helpful to you in performing your site evaluation - particularly as it relates to existing vegetation.

 Your site observations should be grouped into the following general categories: